oracle/python-cx_Oracle/README.txt

 Source Install
 --------------
-This module has been built with Oracle 9.2.0, 10.2.0, 11.1.0 on Linux, Solaris and Windows.
+This module has been built with Oracle 10g, 11g and 12c on Linux and Windows.
 Others have reported success with other platforms such as Mac OS X.

+For simplified installation use pip

+    pip install cx_Oracle

-Use the provided setup.py to build and install the module which makes use of the distutils module.
-Note that on Windows, I have used mingw32 (http://www.mingw.org) and the module will not build with MSVC without modification.
-The commands required to build and install the module are as
+Otherwise, you can use the provided setup.py to build and install the module
-follows:

     python setup.py build
     python setup.py install